 {\it Theorem 2.}--- For $x\neq y$ and $0<M<L$, we have

 when $N$ is even and

 when $N$ is odd, where $r=|x-y|$, $j_{\mathrm{min}}=\operatorname{max}\{0,M-r\}$, and ${j_{\mathrm{max}}}={\operatorname{min}\{L-r-1,M-1\}}$.

 Figure~\ref{fig:odd_singlet_correlation_function} shows $\langle \hat{\eta}^\dagger_x \hat{\eta}_y \rangle^L_M$ as a function of $r=|x-y|$ when $L=40$.
 The result for even $N$ is consistent with the case of $N=2$~\cite{yang__1989}.
-In this case, from Theorem 2, the states $\ket{\Phi^{L}_{M}}$ have $N$-particle ODLRO in the limit where the filling $\nu=M/L$ is kept constant and $L\to \infty$.
+In this case, from Theorem 2, $\eta$-clustering states have $N$-particle ODLRO in the limit where the filling $\nu=M/L$ is kept constant and $L\to \infty$.
 On the other hand, when $N$ is odd, the behavior of the singlet correlation function is very different.
-The singlet correlation function decays exponentially toward the other end of the chain as $|\langle \hat{\eta}^\dagger_x \hat{\eta}_y \rangle^L_M| \sim e^{-r/\xi(L,M)}$~\cite{Note1}, where $\xi(L,M)$ is the correlation length depending on $L$ and $M$.
-However, it shows a revival at $r \simeq L$.
-This behavior can be qualitatively understood by mapping our system to a spin chain~\footnote{See Supplemental Material for zero-energy eigenstates with (anti-) periodic boundary conditions, the evaluation of the singlet correlation function at edges when $N$ is odd, the calculation of the singlet correlation function using a spin chain, and the derivation of Eqs. \eqref{eq:norm_Phi_alpha} and \eqref{eq:singlet_correlation_Phi_alpha}.}.
+The singlet correlation function decays exponentially with distance as $|\langle \hat{\eta}^\dagger_x \hat{\eta}_y \rangle^L_M| \sim e^{-r/\xi(L,M)}$ (see Appendix~\ref{sec:singlet_odd}), where $\xi(L,M)$ is the correlation length depending on $L$ and $M$.
+However, when $r \simeq L$, the singlet correlation function do not vanish.
+This shows end-to-end long-range correlations.
+This behavior can be qualitatively understood by mapping our system to a spin chain (see Appendix~\ref{sec:singlet_spin}).
 In the limit $L\to \infty$, Eq.~\eqref{eq:singlet_correlation_odd} reads $\langle \hat{\eta}^\dagger_1 \hat{\eta}_L \rangle^L_M \to (-1)^{L+M}\nu(1-\nu)$.
 In the same limit, the correlation length is estimated as $\xi(L,M)\to -1/\log |(2\nu-1)|$.
-We note in passing that a similar behavior has been observed in a spinless fermion system~\cite{lang_topological_2015}.
+We note in passing that a similar behavior has been observed in a spinless fermion system~\cite{lang_topological_2015,iemini_majorana_2015}.